mihirchronicles/themihirchronicles.github.io/src/content/blog/on-product-management.md

 - Understand impact on cross-functional teams
     - everyone internally needs to be on the same page when changes roll out
     - you are the point of contact for all things related to this product
+    - build credibility and trust within an organization.
+    - negotiates and resolve conflicts while ensuring everyone knows what ultimate success means

 - Understand user expectations
     - users need to see that the product is continually improving by hearing about it from you